bryanlzl/bryanlzl/README.md

 <h3>About me</h3>

 - 📫 How to reach me: `zhenlun.bryan@gmail.com`
-- ⚡ Fun fact: I have a degree in ⚗️🧪⌬!
-Final semester of a computing masters at NUS 🎓
+- ⚡ Fun fact: I have a degree in ⚗️🧪⌬ + a masters in computing (NUS) 💻
-- 🌱 Currently learning containerization services (Docker and Kubernetes), Unity, and Flutter.
+- 🌱 Currently learning advanced SVG animations with GSAP and pursuing CCNA.
 - 💬 Feel free to ask me anything!